Jiayiw531/gamey/README.md

-## a folder for the lil games and tools I made.
+## a folder for the tiny games and tools I made.